nmsa/tma-framework-k/development/tma-admin-api/README.md

 |--|--|--|
 |plotsConfigs|Array|Array of plot configs|

-##### Note: Each plot config in the array will contain its database id, name, and a byte array as configuration object that represents a JSON string.
+Each plot config in the array will contain its database id, name, and a byte array as configuration object that represents a JSON string.

 ### Replace a Plot Config Metric
 ---